CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Abstract

 \section{Abstract}

-Sequential recommendation methods play an important role in real-world recommender systems.
-These systems are able to catch user preferences by taking advantage of historical records and then performing recommendations.
-Contrastive learning(CL) is a cutting-edge technology that can assist us in obtaining informative user representations, but these CL-based models need subtle negative sampling strategies, tedious data augmentation methods, and heavy hyper-parameters tuning work.
-In this paper, we introduce another way to generate better user representations and recommend more attractive items to users.
-Particularly, we put forward an effective \textbf{C}onsistency \textbf{C}onstraint for sequential \textbf{Rec}ommendation(C$^2$-Rec) in which only two extra training objectives are used without any structural modifications and data augmentation strategies.
-Substantial experiments have been conducted on three benchmark datasets and one real industrial dataset, which proves that our proposed method outperforms SOTA models substantially.
-Furthermore, our method needs much less training time than those CL-based models.
-Online AB-test on real-world recommendation systems also achieves 10.141\% improvement on the click-through rate and 10.541\% increase on the average click number per capita.
-The code is available at \url{https://github.com/zhengrongqin/C2-Rec}.
+Sequential recommendation methods are increasingly important in cutting-edge recommender systems.
+Through leveraging historical records, the systems can capture user interests and perform recommendations accordingly.
+State-of-the-art sequential recommendation models proposed very recently combine contrastive learning techniques for obtaining high-quality user representations.
+Though effective and performing well, the models based on contrastive learning require careful selection of data augmentation methods and pretext tasks, efficient negative sampling strategies, and massive hyper-parameters validation.
+In this paper, we propose an ultra-simple alternative for obtaining better user representations and improving sequential recommendation performance.
+Specifically, we present a simple yet effective \textbf{C}onsistency \textbf{T}raining method for sequential \textbf{Rec}ommendation (CT4Rec) in which only two extra training objectives are utilized without any structural modifications and data augmentation.
+Experiments on three benchmark datasets and one large newly crawled industrial corpus demonstrate that our proposed method outperforms SOTA models by a large margin and with much less training time than these based on contrastive learning.
+Online evaluation on real-world content recommendation system also achieves 2.717\% improvement on the click-through rate and 3.679\% increase on the average click number per capita.
+Further exploration reveals that such a simple method has great potential for CTR prediction.
+Our code is available at \url{https://github.com/ct4rec/CT4Rec.git}.